HoussemDellai/azure-network-course/205_nva_opnsense/Readme.md

 2. Setting up point-to-site VPN using WireGuard
 3. Using Opnsense as an NVA in a Hub and Spoke topology

-## 1. Installing OPNsense on an Azure Virtual Machine Using Terraform
+## 1. Installing OPNsense on an Azure Virtual Machine

-### 1.a.
-Overview of the deployment
+You will deploy

 ### **Step 2: Understand the Terraform Template**